JonathanCalderon/easy-cache-manager/README2.md

 # easy-cache-manager
-This package allows you to easily manage your application cache, using MemCached.
-Soon local memory and redis storage are going to be supported.
+This package allows you to easily manage your application cache, using one of two methods: local memory and MemCached.

 ## Instalation
 ```